AirRunner/nosql-project/Report/report.md

 ### macOS

-The easiest and most direct way to install Redis is to compile the source code directly.
+The easiest and most direct way to install Redis is to compile it directly from source.
 The only prerequisite is the GCC compiler.

 ```sh
 wget http://download.redis.io/redis-stable.tar.gz